Healthy Homes Assessment Linden

 Linden Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Linden and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory throughout Linden and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be applied to an apartment rental.
+• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes